 Want to try it yourself?
 Check out the calculator here.
 Just make sure to return back to read the rest of the tips.

 12. Understand that the market has ups and downs

-Understand that some months or years that the market will be up and others it will be up massively.
-This is why its important to invest for the long term so that you can weather the storms that are part of the package.
+Understand that for some months or years that the market will be up and others it will be up massively.
+This is why it's important to invest for the long term so that you can weather the storms that are part of the package.

-Let's take the S&P 500 which is a benchmark of American stock market performance (a safe ETF stock to invest in by the way) this ETF has an average annual return rate of around 10%.
-Not bad at all but if you see in the chart below even at these great returns it is an average over years.
+Let's take the S&P 500, which is a benchmark of American stock market performance (a safe ETF stock to invest in, by the way).
+This ETF has an average annual return rate of around 10%.
+Not bad at all, but if you see in the chart below, even at these great returns, it is an average over the years.

 13. Reinvest Dividends and Capital gains

 On the majority of brokers, you can set this up automatically, and whilst you are building up your portfolio is absolutely the right way to go for a few reasons:

 - Allows you to build up your investment portfolio quicker